-Multiple part-time, paid positions available (Fall 2019 - May 2020).
+Multiple part-time, paid positions available (Spring 2020 - May 2020).
 Emerald Youth Foundation has multiple part-time, paid positions available this school year through the AmeriCorps program.
 This is a great opportunity for anyone who is passionate about serving with youth and hoping to make an impact in the Knoxville Community.
 Benefits:

 AmeriCorps is an opportunity to make a big difference in your life and in the lives of those around you.
 It’s a chance to apply your skills and ideals toward helping others and meeting critical needs in the community.
 It is not employment, but national service.